 - Error processing page

 If you are stuck in this dilemma, please do not perform any operations that may cause file overwriting.
 Then check your Recycle bin to see if your lost files are in it.
-If the answer is negative, it is highly recommended you take advantage of a data recovery software to recover the files.
+If the answer is negative, it is highly recommended you take advantage of data recovery software to recover the files.

 Now download this software on your computer and have a try.